-Over the past few years, after the passage of the 21st Century Cures Act, various legislative approaches relating to FDA regulation of IVDs and LDTs have been under discussion.
-A discussion draft bill circulated in early 2017, the Diagnostic Accuracy and Innovation Act (DAIA), was crafted with industry and other stakeholder input.
-It outlined a regulatory approach for IVD tests that was riskbased and flexible.
-FDA responded to this draft in August 2018 with a proposal for a novel regulatory approach for these tests, including a mechanism for precertifying certain related tests to streamline premarket requirements, among other things.
-In December 2018, a new draft bill based on DAIA and incorporating FDA's feedback was released entitled the Verifying Accurate, Leading-edge, IVCT Development (VALID) Act.
+Since passage of the 21st Century Cures Act, various legislative approaches to FDA regulation of IVDs and LDTs have been considered.
+A discussion draft circulated in early 2017, the Diagnostic Accuracy and Innovation Act (DAIA), outlined a regulatory approach for IVDs that was risk-based and flexible.
+FDA responded to DAIA in August 2018 with a proposal for a novel regulatory approach, including a mechanism for precertifying certain related tests to streamline premarket requirements.
+In December 2018, a new draft bill based on DAIA and incorporating FDA's feedback was released, the Verifying Accurate, Leadingedge, IVCT Development (VALID) Act.
+The VALID Act was first introduced in the 116th Congress (S. 3404/H.R.
+6102) and again in the 117th (S. 2209/H.R.
+4128).
+In 2022, it was incorporated into the Senate user fee bill (S. 4348, Subtitle C-In Vitro Clinical Tests).